Zywave/booster/src/_areas/design-system/components/progress-bars.md

 #### Set expectations

-Ensure that the progress bar accurately reflects the actual time needed for the task to be completed in Determinate indicators.
-For example, If a file upload typically takes 20 seconds, the progress bar should fill accordingly, giving users an accurate sense of progress.
-Avoid progress bars that fill quickly and then stall, giving users a false sense of completion.
+When using Determinate Progress Bars, ensure that the progress shown accurately reflects the actual time needed for the task to be completed.
+For example, If a file upload typically takes 20 seconds, the Progress bar should fill accordingly, giving users an accurate sense of progress.
+Avoid Progress bars that fill quickly and then stall, giving users a false sense of completion.

 - - -

 ## Responsiveness

-The progress bar should adapt to different screen sizes and orientations, maintaining its visibility and usability.
+The Progress bar should adapt to different screen sizes and orientations, maintaining its visibility and usability.

 ![Progress bar responsiveness](/images/progress-bar_responsiveness.svg)